SQream/sqream_docs/data_ingestion/json.rst

      - ``TEXT``
      -

-JSON key names are mapped to SQream columns.
-Key names are case sensitive.

-By default, rows containing extra fields will be treated as errors.
-This behavior can be changed so they will be ignored instead.
+JSON key names, which are case sensitive, are mapped to SQream columns.
+By default, key names which do not have corresponding SQream table columns are treated as errors, though this behavior can be changed so that they are ignored instead.

-An empty JSON field is automatically mapped with ``null`` as the value.
+An empty JSON field is automatically mapped to SQream with ``null`` as a value.

 Ingesting Data into SQream